 Why they happen and how to recognize them...

 There is a myriad of reasons to choose a body piercing.
 Personal expression, an appreciation of body art, potential health benefits, and aesthetics are only a few possible motivators.
-We personally believe any reason is a good reason, but also that it’s important to know the risks before you decide to get pierced.
+We personally believe any reason is a good reason and that it’s important to know the risks before you decide to get pierced.

-To ensure you don’t develop a more serious infection, you need to know why infections happen in the first place, how you can recognize them after receiving a piercing, and how to treat them.
+To ensure you don’t develop a serious infection, you need to know why infections happen in the first place, how you can recognize them after receiving a piercing and how to treat them.

 Why Infections Occur

-As your piercing is healing—a process that can take anywhere from a month to a year depending on the location of the piercing—you should treat it like any other wound.
-That means leaving it alone, avoiding overly tight clothing, and properly cleaning it.
+A healing piercing is a process that can take anywhere from a month to a year, depending on the location of the piercing—you should treat it like any other wound.
+That means leaving it alone, avoiding overly tight clothing, and correctly cleaning it.

 Infections are primarily caused by bacteria and irritation, so eliminating both to the best of your ability is your optimal route to a quick and easy healing process!

-Soaking your piercings sites with a saline solutions can help cleanse the area and remove any buildup.
+Soaking your piercings sites with a saline solution can help cleanse the area and remove any buildup.

 How to cleanse your piercing sites!

-Saline baths are a great way to cleanse your piercing site from bad bacteria and dead skin cells.
-When you do not cleanse your piercing sites these things can lead to infections.
+Saline baths are a great way to wash your piercing site from harmful bacteria and dead skin cells.
+When you do not cleanse your piercing sites, these things can lead to infections.

-When you first get pierced we recommend to do a saline / salt soak around twice a day.
-This is an all natural way to relieve your piercing site of common irritations like swelling, bleeding, reduce scarring, dehydrate bumps, and encourage healthy skin after piercings and body modification procedures.
+When you first get pierced, we recommend doing a saline/salt soak around twice a day.
+Saline soaks and washes are an all-natural way to relieve your piercing site of common irritations like swelling, bleeding, reduce scarring, dehydrate bumps, and encourage healthy skin.

 Salt soak directions

-- A salt soak comprises of 1 cup of sterile or distilled water (warm).
+- A salt soak comprises 1 cup of sterile or distilled water (warm).